The Government accuses Junts of using TV3 as a throwing weapon

 Wednesday's plenary session also debated the creation of a study commission on fascism, racism, and hate speech, which will be dedicated to discussing these issues and how to combat them.
 The proposal was approved with the votes of all parties except the PP, Vox, and Aliança Catalana, who voted against.

-The Socialists defended "the ethical and democratic obligation to act" against hate speech, said the group's president, Elena Díaz.
+The Socialists defended "the ethical and democratic obligation to act" against hate speech, according to the group's president, Elena Díaz.
 From ERC, Tània Verge emphasized that the commission, beyond hate speech, should also address "anti-feminism, LGBTI-phobia, and racism."
-Andrés García Berrio, from Comuns, recalled that "not everything is a hate crime," and in the same vein, Xavier Pellicer, from CUP, pointed out that "hate crimes cannot be applied to activists."
+Andrés García Berrio, from Comuns, recalled that "not everything is a hate crime," and in the same vein, Xavier Pellicer, from the CUP, pointed out that "hate crimes cannot be applied to activists."
 For their part, the regional council members have also broadened their focus to include Spain's "supremacist ideology," according to MP Francisco de Dalmases.
 Both the Popular Party and both far-right groups criticized the alleged "censorship," even calling it an "Inquisition."